CardinalKit/cardinalkit-docs/src/2-web-dashboard/1-deploy.md

 home: false
 title: Deploy the Dashboard
 footer: Stanford Byers Center for Biodesign
+order: 1
 ---

 # Deploying the Web Dashboard

+CardinalKit offers a web dashboard that can be used to visualize mobile health data and survey responses, as well as create and update surveys.

 ## 1. Configure Your Firebase Project